flyinghead/flycast/README.md

 This is a developer-oriented resource, if you just want bins head over to http://reicast.com/

+For development discussion, join #dreamcast in the r/EmuDev slack, https://slofile.com/slack/emudev

 Caution
 -------
 The source is a mess, and I need sleep.